CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=Snippet5 language="json" %}

-### 3. Use your bearer token to access claims data
+### 3. Set your bearer token in your request headers

+Include your bearer token in the authorization header when requesting data in the sandbox and production environments.
+“Bearer” must be included in the header with a capital B and followed by a space.

+{% include copy_snippet.html code="Authorization: Bearer {bearer_token}" language="yaml" %}

 Now you can begin [accessing claims data]({{ '/api-documentation/access-claims-data.html' | relative_url }}).
-The sandbox and production environments support the same workflow, endpoints, parameters, and resource types.
+The production and sandbox environments support the same workflow, endpoints, and resource types.

 ## Sandbox credentials